 RMB at any time cancels the tool,

-Return confirms the cut, with the following options:
+Enter confirms the cut, with the following options:

-Return will leave selected every edge except the new edges created from the cut.
+Enter will leave selected every edge except the new edges created from the cut.

 Cuts that begin or end in the middle of a face, will be ignored.
 This is a limitation of the current geometry that can be modeled in Blender.